Sports coaches, assistants, coordinators or instructors help pupils get the most out

 - promoting physical fitness and healthy lifestyles

-- teaching students about safety in such areas as swimming pools, athletic fields, gymnasiums
+- teaching students about safety in such areas as swimming pools, athletics fields, gymnasiums

 - making sure all pupils you work with are included and involved